Avaiga/taipy-doc/docs/knowledge_base/demos/churn_classification.md

 or service and taking steps to keep them.
 This involves examining past customer information and utilizing machine learning algorithms to forecast which customers may leave.

-Churn classification is essential for businesses because retaining existing customers is often more cost-effective than acquiring new ones.
-By identifying at-risk customers early and implementing retention strategies, businesses can reduce churn rates and increase customer loyalty.
+Churn classification is crucial for businesses because keeping current customers is frequently more cost-efficient than acquiring new ones.
+By identifying customers who may leave early and applying retention strategies, businesses can lower churn rates and boost customer loyalty.

 # A Glimpse of the application